mantidproject/governance/governance.md

 The base membership of the Working Group will include:
 * An elected Chair.
-* One (or more) representative from the Technical Working Group (TWG)
+* At least one senior Mantid developer, who may be a member of the Technical Working Group (TWG)
 * ??At least one person, but a maximum of two, per Contributing Facility.
 * A elected secretary.

 The Chair is elected from the current membership of the Working Group.

 It is expected that most members will be facility staff.
-The SDWG is open to membership from non-facility staff.
 (English needs adjusting) Individuals should communicate their willingness to join the WG by contacting a member of SDWG or nominated staff from facilities.

+**Responsibilities of All SDWG Members.**

+The WG members will be responsible for:
+* Communicating outcomes from discussions to local facilities management
+* Encouraged to attend User Meetings

 **Responsibilities of the SDWG Chair.**

 The chair will be responsible for:
-* Bring up itmes .....
+* Facilitate recurrent agenda item for members and guest to bring up  .....
-* Bring up items on the CCR that have scientific focus for discussion
+* Facilitate recurrent agenda to discuss items on the CCR that are scientifically focus
-* Working with the Technical and Scientific Roadmap Working Groups to tension technical roadmap priorities against scientific roadmap priorities for development.
-* Raising issues with the Technical Roadmap Working Group and share with members of the Scientific Roadmap Working Group.
-* Informing the User Meeting of the scientific roadmap and acting as an interface between the User Meeting and Scientific Roadmap Working Group.
-* Calling extraordinary meetings of the Scientific Roadmap Working Group as needed.
+* Calling regular meetings of the WG (the Secretary might do this instead).
-* Attending the User Meeting.

-**Responsibilities of Working Group Members.**

-The Working Group members will be responsible for:
-* Presenting Contributing Facilities roadmaps to the Scientific Roadmap Working Group
-* Communicating changes in the local facilities roadmaps to the Scientific Roadmap Working Group
-* Communicating the scientific roadmap to their local facility management and Mantid governance

 **Terms of Reference.**

-The Scientific Roadmap Working Group is responsible for the following activities and  processes:
+The SDWG is responsible for the following activities:

-* Nominate the Chairs of the User Meeting who have authority to engage a local organising committee for each User Meeting.
-These individuals do not need to be members of the Steering Committee.

-* Create and deliver the scientific roadmap for the Collaboration.
-* Communicate the common scientific roadmap to the Technical Roadmap Working Group.
+* Communicates discussion outcomes from SDWG meetings to their local facility management as relevant.
-* Communicate the Contributing Facility scientific roadmaps to the Technical Roadmap Working Group.
+* Communicates discussion and observation on scientific CCR items to the Technical Working group (TWG) as relevant.
-* Promote and foster collaboration between contributors by finding commonalities which could involve two or more Contributing Facilities which could then evolve into projects in the common scientific roadmap.
-* Work with the Technical Roadmap Working Group to ensure that the scientific priorities are satisfied with technically feasible solutions.
+* Promotes and foster collaboration on scientific work items as well as identify where scientific are distinctly different or where Mantid may be better leveraged as a their party library rather than extended or idea for work item outside the scope of Mantid
+* An additional place for fostering discussion between scientists and one or more members Mantid developer.

-The Scientific Roadmap Working Group operates on the following basis:
+The SDWG operates on the following basis:
-* The Working Group will meet at least quarterly online.
+* The WG will meet recurrently, e.g. quarterly online.
-* The Working Group will meet face-to-face at least annually as a satellite to the User Meeting.
-* All members of the Steering Committee are invited to attend meetings.
-* People can be invited to meetings who have a special interest or insight in a topic that cannot be channeled through a Working Group Member.
+* People can be invited to meetings as guests, e.g. to insight or present a new scientific focussed idea.
-* The scientific roadmap will be reviewed every meeting as the first item on the agenda.
+* The scientific CCR items will be discussed as relevant in every meeting.
 * Membership is determined by Contributing Facility nomination.
-* The Working Group will elect a Chair from within the existing membership.
+* The WG will elect a Chair from within the existing membership.
+The position of Chair is for a fixed term appointment, reviewed annually by the WG.
-* The position of Chair is a fixed term appointment, reviewed annually by the Working Group.
+* The WG will elect a Secretary that can be a person external to the SDWG.
+The position of Secretary is for a fixed term appointment, reviewed annually by the WG.
-* Holds a list of its membership.
-* The agenda and minutes of Working Group meetings will be published publicly.
+* The agenda and minutes of WG meetings will be published publicly.
+* (repeat?)
+Holds a list of its membership.
-* The Working Group can be contacted by anyone outside the Collaboration via a mailing list.
+* The WG can be contacted by anyone outside the Collaboration via a mailing list.

-**Features of the Mantid Scientific Roadmap.**

-* The roadmap will be a high level scientific outlook on a technique-by-technique basis.
-  * Inputs will be based on milestones and deliverables for each technique area as included in each of the Contributing Facilities shared roadmaps.
-  * The output will be a distillation of the shared roadmap needs from a discussion within the steering group
-  * The roadmap shall highlight common aspects.
-  * The roadmap will provide horizon scanning, including new instruments and techniques.
-  * Contributors are encouraged to share scientific outlooks that are not necessarily  envisioned to be developed within Mantid.
-(Specific exclusions from the Mantid roadmap are useful.
-A collective view on scientific computing across the Contributing Facilities helps to identify and define the scope of the overall project.)
-* The formation of the roadmap will be an iterative process.
-At one meeting of the Scientific Roadmap Working Group areas for collaboration on projects will be identified from the Contributing Facility roadmaps; outside the Working Group these will be formulated by the interested Contributors into projects, and incorporated into the Mantid development in a subsequent meeting.
-* The technique areas to be considered could include:
-  * Powder diffraction
-  * Single crystal diffraction
-  * Macromolecular crystallography
-  * Engineering diffraction
-  * Disordered materials
-  * Small angle neutron scattering (SANS)
-  * Reflectometry
-  * Imaging & computed tomography
-  * Spectroscopy
-    * Direct geometry
-    * Indirect geometry
-    * Triple axis spectrometer
-    * Neutron spin echo
-    * Deep inelastic
-    * Quasi-elastic neutron scattering (QENS)
-    * Muon spin rotation

 3.2?
 Governance Model Reviews and the GMWG
 --------------------------------------------